henrym2/github-SWENG-vis/README.md

 with the users 5 most recent starred repositories.
 It's easy to infer a users interests from their starred repositories.
 Clicking on the expand icon will display a list of all of a users starred repositories in a Modal.
 Any user can be searched against using the "search" field and their username//login name.

+The linked [commit](https://github.com/henrym2/github-SWENG-vis/commit/ac0586767b7970184d69594a2960b551d65c778a) shows the initial git API interrogation marked due for the 8th November 2019.

 ![Example 1](docs/Example3.gif)

 See further examples of pre-searched users in the [docs](docs/) folder.
 Further information associated with the Project itself, along with a publicly